suleymangzy/Data-Structures/README.md

 # 🚀 Data Structures & Algorithms

 Welcome to the **Data Structures & Algorithms** repository! 🌟
-This project showcases practical implementations of key data structures and algorithms in **Java** and.
+This project showcases practical implementations of key data structures and algorithms in **Java**.

 ---